 On the use of percent encoding in URLs

-When any type of identifiers are used in URLs, each section between slashes MUST be percent encoded individually, i.e. section by section.
+Identifiers may contain characters that need to be percent encoded when included in an URL to ensure the URL is valid.
+When such identifier is used in an URL, the client MUST encode each path segment (i.e. the parts between slashes) individually.

 For example, this implies that for an URL in the form of /{identifier scheme}::{participant ID}/services/{service ID}, the slash literals MUST NOT be URL encoded.